seidor-cloud-produtos/node-project-boilerplate/README.md

 # node-project-boilerplate

-Boilerplate of a NodeJS project using our latest patterns
+Boilerplate of a NodeJS project using our latest patterns.

 ## technologies

 -   typescript
 -   typeorm
 -   postgres
+-   mongodb
 -   express
--   express-validator (validação das rotas)
+-   yup
--   AVA (tests)
+-   jest

 ## scripts